-General trade tensions between the United States and the PRC escalated beginning in 2018.
-In each of July, August and September 2018, June and September 2019, and February 2020, the U.S. government imposed a round of new or higher tariffs on specified imported products originating from the PRC in response to what the U.S. government characterized as unfair trade practices.
-The PRC government responded to each of these rounds of U.S. tariff changes by imposing new or higher tariffs on specified products imported from the United States.
-Higher tariffs and additional rounds of tariffs have been suggested or threatened by U.S. and PRC officials.
+General trade tensions between the United States and mainland China escalated beginning in 2018, and have continued to escalate.
+Since 2018, the U.S. government has imposed new or higher tariffs on specified imported products originating from mainland China in response to what the U.S. government characterized as unfair trade practices.
+The mainland China government responded to each of these rounds of U.S. tariff changes by imposing new or higher tariffs on specified products imported from the United States.
+Higher tariffs and additional rounds of tariffs have been suggested or threatened by U.S. and mainland China officials.
+More recently, in late 2023 and early 2024, U.S. officials have suggested potentially targeting Chinese origin legacy semiconductors with additional tariffs.
+Certain U.S. officials have also called for revocation of, or revisions to, China's permanent normal trade relations (PNTR) status, which would increase tariffs significantly on goods of Chinese origin.
+In the event any such increased tariffs take effect, it is possible that the Chinese government could respond with additional tariffs or restrictions.

-The imposition of heightened tariffs on imports by both the U.S. and PRC governments and the surrounding economic uncertainty may negatively impact the semiconductor industry, including by reducing the demand of fabricators for capital equipment such as our tools.
+The imposition of heightened tariffs on imports by both the U.S. and mainland China governments and the surrounding economic uncertainty may negatively impact the semiconductor industry, including by reducing the demand of fabricators for capital equipment such as our tools.
 Further changes in trade policy, including by tariffs, additional taxes, restrictions on exports or other trade barriers, or restrictions on supplies, equipment, and raw materials including rare earth minerals, may limit the ability of our customers to manufacture or sell semiconductors or to make the manufacture or sale of semiconductors more expensive and less profitable, which could lead those customers to fabricate fewer semiconductors and to invest less in capital equipment such as our tools.
-In addition, if the PRC were to impose additional tariffs on raw materials, subsystems or other supplies that we source from the United States, our cost for those supplies would increase.
+In addition, if mainland China were to impose additional tariffs on raw materials, subsystems or other supplies that we source from the United States, our cost for those supplies would increase.
 As a result of any of the foregoing events, the imposition of new or additional tariffs may limit our ability to manufacture tools, increase our selling and/or manufacturing costs, decrease margins, or inhibit our ability to sell tools or to purchase necessary equipment and supplies, which could have a material adverse effect on our business, results of operations, or financial condition.

-Changes in political and economic policies of the PRC government may materially and adversely affect our business, financial condition and results of operations and may result in our inability to sustain our growth and expansion strategies.
+Changes in political and economic policies of the mainland China government may materially and adversely affect our business, financial condition and results of operations and may result in our inability to sustain our growth and expansion strategies.

-Substantially all of our operations are conducted in the PRC, and a substantial majority of our revenue is sourced from the PRC.
-Accordingly, our financial condition and results of operations are affected to a significant extent by economic, political and legal developments in the PRC.
+Substantially all of our operations are conducted in mainland China, and a substantial majority of our revenue is sourced from mainland China.
+Accordingly, our financial condition and results of operations are affected to a significant extent by economic, political and legal development in mainland China.